trendmicro/tm-v1-fs-nodejs-sdk/README.md

 # Trend Vision One File Security Node.js SDK User Guide

-The Trend Vision One File Security Node.js SDK is a software development kit used for interacting with Trend Vision One anti-malware file scanning service.
-It is used to build file scanning applications on top of the Trend Vision One platform.
+The Trend Vision One File Security Node.js SDK empowers developers to craft applications seamlessly integrating with the cloud-based Trend Vision One anti-malware file scanning service.
+This ensures a thorough scan of data and artifacts within the applications, identifying potential malicious elements.

+This guide outlines the steps to establish your development environment and configure your project, laying the foundation for utilizing the File Security Node.js SDK effectively.

 ## Prerequisites